getpopper/popper/docs/sections/cn_workflows.md

 ### Kubernetes

 Popper enables leveraging the compute and storage capabilities of the cloud by allowing running workflows on Kubernetes clusters.
-One just need to have access to the cluster config file.
+One just need to have access to the cluster config file in order to run workflows on Kubernetes.
 Popper provisions all the required resources and takes care of the workflow execution from there.

 When a workflow is executed, Popper first creates a persistent volume claim and spawns an init pod and uses it to copy the workflow context (compressed in the form of a `.tar.gz` file) into the persistent volume.
 Then, popper teardowns this init pod and execute the steps of a workflow in separate pods of their own.
 After the execution of each step, the respective pods are deleted but the persistent volume claim is not deleted, so that it can reused by subsequent workflow executions.

-For running workflows on Kubernetes, some configuration options may need to be passed to the kubernetes resource manager through the popper configuration file.
+For running workflows on Kubernetes, some configuration options can be passed to the kubernetes resource manager through the popper configuration file to customize the execution environment.
 All the available configuration options is described below:

 * `namespace`: The namespace to use to provision resources like PVCs and Pods for a workflow execution.
 If not provided the `default` namespace will be used.